dgentry/mergeinator/README.md

 ```

 ## Why would you want this?
 Every time I make a tarball of my directory tree, I later end up expanding it somewhere
-within my (future) directory tree, so I end up with a mostly older copy of my main tree.
+within my directory tree, so I end up with a mostly older copy of my main tree embedded in
+my real tree.
+Cleaning it up is a pain because if you just delete the whole thing, you
+might lose some stuff you want.
+Merging stuff you might want manually first is error-prone
+and takes forever.

 ## Better than alternatives
 It's better for this purpose than the commercial de-dup utilities I've found because it